Yangxi-Yu/Eco395m-Army-Ants/README.md

 ### 4. Analyze and visualize cleaned data
-Run `python3 analysis_plot.ipynb` and we can get totally 7 plots for 5 sections.
+Run `analysis_plot.ipynb` in jupyter lab and we can get totally 7 plots for 5 sections.
 The detailed instructions for each figure are below.

 Figure 1:
 Use pandas, matplot and wordcloud for this section.